 Final Verdict: Is RYE Bounty Beast Worth Buying?

 There isn’t too much content out there addressing progressive knockout tournaments specifically.
-The Bounty Beast course is one of rare resources that target this specific niche and does a very good job at it.
+The Bounty Beast course is one of the rare resources that target this specific niche and does a very good job at it.

-That said, you need to keep in mind that this can be quite intensive course at times.
+That said, you need to keep in mind that this can be quite an intensive course at times.

 There is a lot of math and theory involved and if you want to make most out of it, you’ll need to invest time and effort to understand the formulae and really come to terms with them.
 This isn’t a general MTT course and its real value is hidden exactly in these sometimes complicated explanations of differences you need to understand and adopt.